chaturanga836/ObjectsInTerritory/README.md

-# properycalculate
+## Calculate no of Objects in Territory
-#using 2d array, calculate number of properties
+assume the 2d array as territory, and determine by used and un-used spaces, calculate the no of object in that territory

 [<b> 1 </b>][<b> 1 </b>][ 0 ][ 0 ][<b> 1 </b>] <br/>
 [<b> 1 </b>][<b> 1 </b>][ 0 ][ 0 ][ 0 ] <br/>